Grenyerre/CI-PP2-Catch-The-Mousie/README.md

 ### **Control Buttons**

-These allow the player to input their choice of which hole they believe the mouse will appear; left, centre, or right.
+These allow the player to input their choice from which hole they believe the mouse will appear; left, centre, or right.

 ### **Score Area**